Curriculum Vitae

 Software development

-Technical writing, documentation
+Technical writing, documentation and presentations

-World renown expert on Resource Description Framework (RDF) and Semantic Web Technology
+Expert on Resource Description Framework (RDF) and Semantic Web Technology

-Extensive experience with web concepts, architecture and technologies
+Extensive experience with Web concepts, architecture and technologies

 Free Software / Open Source